Pelargonium peltatum (L) L'Hér.

 Derivation of name and historical aspects

-The genus Pelargonium belongs to the family Geraniaceae, a large family of 11 genera and 800 species in the subtropical and tropical areas of the world.
+The genus Pelargonium belongs in the Geraniaceae, a large family of 11 genera and 800 species in the subtropical and tropical areas of the world.
 There are about 270 species of Pelargonium, which occur in S, E and NE Africa, Asia, St Helena, Tristan da Cunha, Madagascar, Australia and New Zealand ; of this amount, 219 species occur in southern Africa.

-P. peltatum from which many hybrids have been derived, was introduced into the Netherlands by Willem Adriaan van der Stel in 1700.
+Pelargonium peltatum, from which many hybrids have been derived, was introduced into the Netherlands by Willem Adriaan van der Stel in 1700.
 Sir Frances Masson introduced the species in to Great Britain in 1774.

 According to Pitte Joffe (2001), larvae of the Water Bronze, Common Geranium Bronze and Dickson's Geranium Bronze butterflies feed on geraniums and pelargoniums.
 Carpenter bees are also frequent visitors to the plants.